`The peculiar risk lay in the possibility of

 of my opinion.

-`Seeing the ease and security in which these people were
+`Seeing the ease and security in which these

 living, I felt that this close resemblance of the sexes was after